GTNewHorizons/InventoryBogoSorter/README.md

 ## Features

-- sorting of player inventories in (almost) all moded GUI's (default key is middle mouse button)
+- sorting of player inventories in (almost) all modded GUI's (default key is middle mouse button)
 - sorting of many modded inventories
 - sort buttons for each sortable inventory
 - configuring of sort rules (open config with K by default)